In Particular early education before age five – is critical to long-term success.

 - Offers five levels, with Level 5 being the highest rating.

 Over the next five years, United Way of Delaware and our partners will work to increase the number of Delaware early care and family care providers enrolled in Stars and help existing Stars programs improve their ratings.

-A childs early years are vital and Help Me Grow helps families do all that they can to promote healthy child development in these early years.
+A child’s early years are vital, and Help Me Grow assists families in doing all that they can to promote healthy child development in these early years.